 While cats may be more independent than their canine counterparts, they’re still highly social and adaptable.
 They often break up their daytime sleep schedule to spend time with their humans.

-They need to cool down
+2. They need to cool down

 If you notice your kitty sleeping more during the summer months, there’s likely a good reason.
-Unlike us humans who can jump in a cold shower or pool when the weather gets too steamy, water-averse felines have to find other ways to beat the heat, and an extra nap is a perfect way to do just that.
+Unlike us humans, who can jump in a cold shower or pool when the weather gets too steamy, cats seek out other ways to lower their body temperature.
+Fortunately, an extra nap is a perfect way to do that.

-They’re recharging their batteries
+3. They’re recharging their batteries